koshevy/gulp-twig-php/README.md

 no actual documentation and active community.

 Inspired by [**node-twig**](https://github.com/bitmade/node-twig)
-that`s a good idea, but was't well-working when it was needed (for me).
+that`s a good idea but was't well-working when it was needed (for me).
 And still *node-twig* is not a Gulp-plugin as wel as **gulp-twig-php** is not a pure Node.js extension.